VPK Parent Online Registration System Frequently Asked Questions---click here!

 Valid military dependant identification card

-Immunization record that indicates child's date of birth and signed by a public health officer or licensed practicing physician (blue shot record)
+Immunization record that indicates child's date of birth and signed by a public health officer or licensed practicing physician (blue shot record or Florida Shots))

 Valid passport or certificate of arrival in the US showing child's date of birth